adrienbouchoux/covid-data-france/README.md

 Tool to extract daily COVID related figures in France

 # Dependencies
 This tool is written is using Ruby and and PostgreSQL.
-It is built to be executed in an UNIX system.
+It is built to be executed on a UNIX system.

 # Data source
 The tool downloads the latest available data from the offical gouvernment source "DRESS" (irection de la recherche, des études, de l'évaluation et des statistiques), from the dataset called "Données hospitalières relatives à l'épidémie de COVID-19", resource "donnees-hospitalieres-classe-age-covid" (updated daily).